-Inspired by Black Business Month and the Bay Area’s Black Restaurant Day, Portland’s annual Support Black-Owned Restaurant Week event takes place every August and encourages patrons to visit Portland’s more than 80 Black-owned eateries.
+Inspired by Black Business Month and the Bay Area’s Black Restaurant Day, Portland’s annual Support Black-Owned Restaurants Week event takes place every August and encourages patrons to visit Portland’s more than 80 Black-owned eateries.
 This year’s celebrations will run from Aug.
 20–26, but don’t worry if you miss the dates — these restaurants are worth a visit any day of the year.

 Deadstock Coffee & Gallery